icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     first-order model that can start helping us reason about the performance of the computation including memory access.

+    1. We have profiled `Filter_Horizontal` for you on the Ultra96 and have measured the runtime to be 5.24131 seconds.
+Assuming that the CPU is running at 1.2GHz, calculate the runtime of `Filter_Horizontal` in cycles ($T_{filter\_h\_measured}$) (1 line).

-    1. Make a table like {numref}`example-table-2` and add all the instructions in the loop body (not the instructions that setup the loop, but the instruction that are executed on each trip through the loop) of the innermost loop.
-(Do not assume that it is unrolled this time.)
+    2. Make a table like {numref}`example-table-2` and add all the instructions that are *inside* the loops (that is, the instructions on lines 30-52).
+Don't add the setup instructions that we annotated for you to the table, however examining them will help you understand the rest of the code.
-    You can see the instructions by:
-        - Compiling your code with: `g++ -Wall -S -O2 -c Filter.c -o Filter.s`, and
-        - Opening the generated `Filter.s` assembly file.

-        Which of these instructions are the compute operations you identified in (Part 3c)?
-    2. Annotate each instruction with one of the descriptions below as appropriate, and add to {numref}`example-table-2`.
-You will not be able to annotate some instructions.
+    3. Annotate each instruction with an appropriate description such as one of those listed below, and add to {numref}`example-table-2`.
+This is not necessarily an exhaustive list, and some instructions may require a combination of some of the descriptions listed.
-        Don't worry, that is part of what the question is setting up.
-        1. multiplication for array indexing
-        2. addition(s) for array indexing
+        1. addition(s) for array indexing
-        3. multiplication of coefficient with input
+        2. multiplication of coefficient with input
+        3. addition to Sum
-        4. addition to Sum
+        4. shift to Sum
         5. reads from arrays
+        6. writes to array
-        6. increment of loop variable
+        7. increment of a loop variable
-        7. comparison of loop variable to loop limit
+        8. comparison of a loop variable to a loop limit
-        8. branch to top of loop
+        9. branch to top of a loop

+        Which of these instructions are the compute operations you identified in (Part 3c) (2 lines)?
         You can use your C code to infer the annotations for the instructions.
-    3. After identifying the called-out instructions above, there are additional assembly instructions.
-What type of instructions are these?
-What do these assembly instructions do?
-Provide a 1 line (or less) description for each type of instruction identified, and use them to annotate the additional instructions in your table.
+    4. Calculate how many times each of the instructions are executed, and fill in the table.
+Looking at the loops in both C and assembly can help with this.

-    4. Fill in the rest of the table by determining the number of function calls for each instruction.
-Assume that one instruction completes per cycle.
-Also assume that 13 instructions are executed at the same time.
-Using your table, estimate the latency ($T_{filter\_h\_analytical}$) of the function in cycles.
-(1 line)
+    5. Calculate the total number of instruction executions ($N_{instr}$) (1 line).
+Assuming that each instruction takes 1 cycle to execute, and that 3 instructions can be executed in parellel ($N_{par}$), calculate the runtime of the function ($T_{filter\_h\_analytical}$) in cycles (1 line).
         ````{note}
         The model here is: